 Non-U.S. citizens who are apprehended and determined to need custodial supervision are placed in detention facilities.
 Those who are released from secure custody constitute ERO's "nondetained" docket.
 Every case, whether "detained" or "non-detained," remains part of ERO's caseload and is actively managed until it is formally closed.
 ERO processes and monitors detained and non-detained cases as they move through immigration court proceedings to conclusion.
 At that point, ERO executes the judge's order.

 Through an aggressive inspections program, ICE ensures its facilities follow ICE's National Detention Standards (NDS).
-ERO's Detention Standards Compliance Unit ensures that detainees in ICE custody reside in safe, secure and humane environments and under appropriate conditions of confinement.
+ERO's Detention Oversight Unit ensures that detainees in ICE custody reside in safe, secure and humane environments and under appropriate conditions of confinement.

 The NDS were originally issued in September 2000 to facilitate consistent conditions of confinement, access to legal representation and safe and secure operations across the detention system.
 The standards established consistency of program operations and management expectations, accountability for compliance and a culture of professionalism.